datatheorem/strongarm/README.md

 This is an inefficient description that we can improve, but to provide a model:
 Store a List the same size as the function instruction list.
 At each index, have a map of register names, r0 to r30, including pc, to their immediate value at index (or unassigned).
 In the far future, this map could even include the stack pointer.

-Wow, I guess what I'm describing here is an arm64 interpreter which saves machine state snapshots at every instruction in the binary.
+I guess what I'm describing here is an arm64 interpreter which saves machine state snapshots at every instruction in the binary.

 The above could also only happen once for every function, and would only be done on a function the first time a